hellonearthis/video-to-prompts/README.md

    - Click **"Analyze Story"** (in the action bar)
    - View the narrative breakdown and AI-suggested panel layout
    - **Add to Timeline**: Save the scene to your session timeline
+- **View Full Storyboard**: Click "📖 View Full Storyboard" in the timeline header to see the entire narrative sequence
 9. **Export results**:
    - **"Export JSON"**: Saves all analyzed frame data
    - **"Export to JSON"** (in comparison/story view): Saves specific analysis results